Marked Revised 6.17.23

-3.1.1 Council Members shall fully engage in the business of the Council, including involvement in a minimum of one committee and/or subcommittee.
+A. Council Members shall actively engage in the business of the Council, including involvement in a minimum of one committee and/or subcommittee.

-(f) Assisting the Chairperson in carrying out any Council duties and obligations as reasonably requested by the Chairperson, including service on Committees designed to further the work of the Council.
+(6) Assisting the Chairperson in carrying out any Council duties and obligations, as reasonably requested by the Chairperson, including service on committees and/or subcommittees designed to further the work of the Council.

 3.2 The Chairperson